MONTANA FILMMAKER SUBMISSIONS ARE NOW BEING ACCEPTED.

 The Bigfork Indie Film Festival may never become as big as Sundance, but we do plan to make our mark as a place for cinephiles to celebrate the arts.
 Don’t be fooled by the idea of local.
 We’re proud to offer quality entertainment.
-This year we will be showing two feature films and four short films broken up into two blocks.
-Choose the block that most interests you (or choose both), buy your ticket (maybe a snack and soda as well) and enjoy!
+This year we will be showing feature, short, animation and student films broken up into separate blocks.
+Choose the block that most interests you, buy your ticket (maybe a snack and soda as well) and enjoy the experience of watch films as they were meant to be seen!

-Many of these films have not been shown publicly before which means this is an international premiere event!
-These movies are exclusive to the festival and cannot be seen anywhere else!
+Many of these films have not been shown publicly before which means this is an international premiere event for them!
 Come support your local film community and see what they have to offer.
 We think you’ll be impressed!

-For the second Bigfork Independent Film Festival we are showing a variety of short and feature films made in Northwest Montana over amazing 2 days.
-These films were submitted by filmmakers who either wrote, acted in, shot, edited or produced them.
+For the second Bigfork Independent Film Festival we're showing a variety of short, feature, animated and student films made in Montana over 2 amazing days.
+These films were submitted by filmmakers who either wrote, directed or produced them.
 In some cases they played multiple roles in the making of a film.
-The films are divided into distinct blocks, each block is approximately 3 hours in length.
+The films are divided into distinct blocks, each block is approximately 2-3 hours in length.
 Please make sure you purchase the appropriate ticket for the particular block you would like to attend.

 Film Festival Pricing